eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 ![screenshot with supporting color theme](fixed-3-style-2.png)

-Now "Hello" is marked in purple, when it is used as keyword, and in green, when it is used as value for the name of a person.
+Now "Hello" is highlighted in purple, when it is used as keyword, and in green, when it is used as value for the name of a person.
 Another solution is to select a different semantic type for your token in step two.
 A more elaborate solution is to create your own color theme and to ship it with your VS Code extension of your language.